wp-plugins/better-internal-link-search/readme.txt

 = Typeahead Search =

 Instantly see search results for pages, posts, media items or other custom post types on their Manage Posts screens.
-As soon as you start typing in the search field, the table instantly updates with results for whichever post type you're viewing.
+As soon as you start typing in the search field, the table updates with results for whichever post type you're viewing.
 Pressing enter or clicking the search button will continue to return posts using the default search algorithm (post titles and content).

 = Additional Resources =